 6) Organization’s nondiscrimination policy on your letterhead.

-Please submit these documents as email attachments and send the email to Beth Mooney at [email protected].
+Please submit these documents as email attachments and send the email to the Office of University Relations at UniversityRelations@ucsf.edu.
 Include the phrase “Community Event and Activity Support Request” in the subject line of the email, along with the name of your organization (e.g., Community Event and Activity Support Request – ABC Community Group”).
-Questions about the process can also be sent to Ms. Mooney.
+Questions about the process can also be sent to this email address.

 UCSF will review all submissions and retains the right to decline funding.
 Your organization will receive a decision within three weeks of receipt of application.